-V. CONCLUSION
+VI.
+CONCLUSION

 Both Quick-Start and XCP are recent proposals for new congestion control schemes using fine-grained router feedback.
 While the performance benefit of both schemes has been studied extensively by means of simulation, the actual implementation in routers has hardly been addressed so far.
 This paper shows that Quick-Start and XCP can be implemented in the fast path of network processor based routers.
 A key issue is the synchronization of the access to global variables from parallel processing entities.
 We introduce and compare different synchronization schemes to solve this problem.
 Our implementations of both Quick-Start and XCP on an Intel IXP2400 network processor show a comparable complexity.
 The measurements reveal that Quick-Start and XCP processing is feasible at multiple Gbit/s line speed.
 However, synchronization may limit their performance, in particular for XCP.
+RCP, another explicit congestion control scheme, requires less complex processing steps than XCP and no synchronization.
+An FPGA-based implementation is not constrained by the parallel architecture and fix instruction set of a network processor and therefore it may support explicit congestion control up to 100 Gbps line rates.